AV-98-Ingram/LeetCodeSolutions/November/Readme.md

   come up with the priority queue solution.
 - Though I made a graph based solution, it is slow.

+**269-Alien_dictionary**
+- my original idea: build graph and constraint solving.
+It did make me sweaty in non-recursive DFS cycle detection.
+For non-recursive DFS, a node that is visited before and is also on the stack indicates the existence of a cycle.

+  Remember: For non-recursive DFS, visied nodes on stack form the path to the current node

+- official solution: build graph and topological BFS sorting.
+It turns out not faster than my original idea.

+**295-Find_median_from_data_stream**

+- I used ArrayList to maintain all the data.
+I thought as a "list", it would take O(log(n)) time using binary search to insert a new data into ArrayList.
+But I was wrong, inserting a data in ArrayList involves elements shifting as they are maintained in arrays under the hood.

 **460-LFU_Cache**
 - My fastest solution maintains two maps.
 A map from keys to nodes and a map from counters to node lists.